UdS-TelecommunicationsLab/SDN-Visualization/README.md

 ### I make changes to the application code and nothing happens.

-Remember to run ``grunt`` whenever you change frontend code and to restart the nodejs server, whenever the backend code is changed.
+Remember to run ``gulp`` whenever you change frontend code and to restart the nodejs server, whenever the backend code is changed.

 ## Resources